 If students need to go home sick early from school, then a parent or emergency contact must come to campus and sign them out of the school.
 Students will not be able to ride the bus home.
 Parents must pick up their students immediately if they need to leave school.
-Grade 5 students that are self-dismissed must be accompanied by a parent and/or guardian to leave school early when they are ill.
-Self-dismiss students are prohibited to leave campus alone anytime before 3:35 PM dismissal.

-The School has a 24-hour policy policy upon return.
+The School has a 24-hour policy as follows unless otherwise directed by a medical professional.

-Fever: a student must remain home with a fever until he or she has remained fever-free for 24 hours without the help of fever-reducing medication.
+Fever: a student must remain home with a fever until they have remained fever-free for 24 hours without the help of fever-reducing medication.
 This is important to stop the spread of illness.

-Vomiting/Diarrhea: a student must remain home following an episode of vomiting/diarrhea until he or she has remained vomit-free for 24 hours.
+Vomiting: a student must remain home following an episode of vomiting until they have remained vomit-free for 24 hours.
 This is important to stop the spread of illness.

-Strep Throat/Other Infections Requiring Antibiotics: A student must remain at home until that student as taken antibiotics for an entire 24 hour period.
+Strep Throat/Other Infections Requiring Antibiotics: A student must remain at home until that student has taken antibiotics for an entire 24 hour period.
 This policy is intended to stop the spread of strep throat and other communicable diseases (e.g., pink eye).

-Parents must notify the School office if their student has any of the following health conditions: strep throat, pink eye, other contagious illness; if a student has head lice; or if a students medication is adjusted or discontinued.
-This notification allows us to track transmission and inform families if there are more cases in a class or grade
+Parents must notify the School office if their student has any of the following health conditions: strep throat, pink eye, or other contagious illness; if a student has head lice; or if a student's medication is adjusted or discontinued.
+This notification allows us to track transmission and inform families if there are more cases in a class or grade.

-4. HEALTH OFFICE GUIDELINES
+4. HEALTH GUIDELINES

-Allergic reactions: In the event that a student experiences an allergic reaction in the form of respiratory difficulty, the parent will be contacted and the student will be transported to a medical facility immediately.
-If the student experiences an allergic reaction in the form of a rash, the rash will be assessed by the health office representative and the parent will be notified.
+Allergic reactions: In the event a student experiences an allergic reaction in the form of respiratory difficulty, the parent will be contacted and the student will be transported to a medical facility immediately.
+If the student experiences an allergic reaction in the form of a rash, the rash will be assessed by the front office representative and the parent will be notified.
 If an allergic reaction is non-threatening and the student is not experiencing respiratory difficulty, the parent will still be notified.
-Allergic reactions will be evaluated on a case-by-case basis.
-Dependent on the health office representative's evaluation, the student may be sent home for treatment.
+Allergic reactions will be evaluated on a case-by-case basis and the student may be sent home for treatment.